Skip to content

 # any outbound activity as "I'm processing my inbox").
 A

-# best-effort approximation; per-session ack semantics require
+# best-effort approximation; per-channel ack semantics require

 # a transport with ack frames.